AndyObtiva/glimmer/README.markdown

 Glimmer comes with a video widget not in SWT.
 It comes with very basic video functionality at the moment, such as autoplay by default, displaying controls, looping, and setting background.

-Attributes (passed in an options hash as arguments to video widget):
+Options (passed in an options hash as arguments to video widget):
 - `autoplay` (true [default] or false): plays video automatically as soon as loaded
 - `controls` (true [default] or false): displays controls
 - `looped` (true or false [default]): plays video in looped mode